DomBom16/zenif/README.md

 ## License

-FluxUtils is released under the MIT License.
+Zenif is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 <!-- ## Acknowledgements

-We would like to thank all the contributors who have helped to make FluxUtils better.
+We would like to thank all the contributors who have helped to make Zenif better.
 Your time and effort are greatly appreciated. -->

 ## Support

-If you encounter any issues or have questions about using FluxUtils, please file an issue on the [GitHub issue tracker](https://github.com/DomBom16/fluxutils/issues).
+If you encounter any issues or have questions about using Zenif, please file an issue on the [GitHub issue tracker](https://github.com/DomBom16/zenif/issues).